Dear Consumer Ed:

 While advertisers are allowed to put disclaimers explaining what is going into the cost of the vehicle, they may not try to hide the dealer fee by stating that additional fees may apply.
 For instance, a dealer cannot fail to add the dealer fee to the advertised price and include “plus dealer fee” in a disclaimer.
 Rather, the amount of the dealer fee must be contained within whatever price is being listed in the ad.

 Failure to include a non-government fee in an advertised price is considered an unfair or deceptive practice, and therefore a violation of Georgia law.
-If you believe a dealership has charged you unfairly based upon the advertised price, you can file a complaint with the Georgia Department of Law’s Consumer Protection Division by calling (404) 651-8600 or by going to www.consumer.ga.gov.
+If you believe a dealership has charged you unfairly based upon the advertised price, you can file a complaint with the Georgia Attorney General's Consumer Protection Division by calling (404) 651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.